pculture/miro-user-manual/en/install.rst

 All other platforms
 -------------------

-Talk to whoever is packaging and supporting Miro on the platform for availability.
+Talk to whoever is packaging and supporting Miro on your platform for availability.